wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 `LoraExtractKJ` from `KJNodes` will not work on fp8.

+The differnce between `offload_device` vs `main_device` in `WanVideo Model Loader` can only be observed when either the models are small or the GPUs are huge and can keep the model on VRAM at all times.

+> SPDA is a lot slower than ageattn; GGUF Q5 is somewhat slower than fp8 in general

 ## 2025.12.12

 > Clowshark samplers carry additional information such as conditioning and model along with the LATENT.